Japanese Beef and Potato Stew

 Japanese stew with beef and potatoes is also called Nikujaga.
 This famous and easy-to-cook hot stew is especially suitable for a winter menu.
 It tastes salty and slightly sweet because of soy sauce and teriyaki sauce as seasonings.

-Ingredients Japanese Beef Stew
+Ingredients in Japanese Beef Stew (Nikujaga)

 1. Potatoes: Peel and cut into cubes or any other shape.
 To prevent them from turning brown, soak them in water for about 5 minutes, then drain.